 To celebrate Fall (or what I like to call It’s About Effing Time It Cooled Off Around Here), I’m excited to join 21 super-talented bloggers for the Fall Porches and Patios Tour hosted by Amber at Follow The Yellow Brick Home.
 If you’re coming from Thistle Key Lane, I’m sure you enjoyed Michelle’s gorgeously decorated front porch!

 If you were to come visit, you’d drive up the driveway on the side our house.
 There you’d see these steps up onto our wraparound porch that leads to our front door.
-I like to decorate this area as it’s the first thing guests see when they drive up.
-I also like to decorate the area around our front door too, but that will be in a future post coming soon (stay tuned)!
+I like to decorate this area along with my rocking chair as it’s the first thing guests see when they drive up.

 I didn’t initially plan to use only neutral colors here – it just kinda worked out that way.
 When I went to get mums at my local nursery, the only mums they had that were blooming were the white ones.
 The mums in the usual fall colors still had tight little buds, so I knew it would be at least a good week until they started blooming.
 I had a tight window of opportunity to set everything up and photograph as the guys who lease our farm were planning on harvesting the almonds in the next few days.
 That meant I needed to get things set up and photographed before there was an inch of dust all over everything from the harvest.

 Think I’m kidding about the dust?
 I wish I was: